 To remove a metric from the graph, click the Remove metric buttonat the end of the row.

-To display the Edit custom metric wizard for a selected custom metric, click the Edit custom metric Editing a custom metric.button at the end of the row.
-For more details, see
+To display the Edit custom metric wizard for a selected custom metric, click the Edit custom metric see: Editing custom metrics and alerts.button at the end of the row.
+For more details,

 Changing the time range